Universal Photon input manager for keyboards and mice

 module name | date last compiled | revision | class

-- Disable Photon interface.
+- Disable the Photon interface.
 The default is to start the Photon interface.

-- Start resource manager interface (only use if not using Photon).
+- Start the resource manager interface (use this option only if you aren't

 The protocol modules and their options are: